mitchmac/ServerlessWP/readme.md

 ## Project Goals

+✅ Maintaining servers for WordPress can be a pain.
+Serverless hosting should be less work.

+✅ Small WordPress sites shouldn't cost much (or anything) to host.

-✅ Easy onboarding: deploy with one of the links above and then setup a database
+✅ Deploying WordPress should be easy.
+Setup a database and try one of the links above.

-✅ Keep costs low (often free) for the majority of small WordPress websites

-✅ Ability to use most WordPress plugins and themes
+✅ WordPress plugins and themes save time and should be extensively supported.

-✅ Take advantage of edge caching for blazing fast page loads
+✅ Edge caching can give us blazing fast websites.

-✅ Reduce the carbon footprint of WordPress websites
+✅ We can reduce the carbon footprint of WordPress websites.

-✅ A helpful community.
-[Share your successes, knowledge, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions
+✅ We can create a helpful community.
+[Share your successes, knowledge, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions.

 ## Setup (Vercel or Netlify)

+**Please note this is currently an experimental project and shouldn't be used for websites with considerable security or stability requirements.**

 1. Create a MySQL database that can be accessed from Vercel or Netlify.
 The easiest way to do this is with [PlanetScale](https://planetscale.com/) which has a free tier to get started.
 When using PlanetScale, make sure your database's region matches the region that Vercel or Netlify will use.
 This is usually ```us-east-1```.
 2. Deploy this repository to Vercel or Netlify.
 One of the links above will get you started.
 You'll just need a GitHub account.
 3. Update the environment variables for your project in Vercel or Netlify with the database credentials.
 These are used by wp-config.php.
 The environment variables are: